unixunion/solace-dashboards/README.md

 ## about

-solace-dashboard server polls SEMP periodically for metrics as defined in config, then pushes those metrics over websocket to the HTML client dashboard application.
+solace-dashboard server periodically polls SEMP and pushes the results over websocket to the HTML client dashboard application.

 ## screenshots